On unitary invariants of quotient Hilbert modules along smooth complex analytic sets: Introduction

-The basic problem alluded to the title is as follows:\\ \textit{Given a Hilbert module $\HM$ and a submodule $\HM_0$ over the algebra of holomorphic functions $\A(\O)$ on a bounded domain $\O$ in $\C^m$, satisfying the exact sequence where $i$ is the inclusion map, $\pi$ is the quotient map and $\HM_q$ is the quotient module $\HM\ominus\HM_0$, is it possible to determine $\HM_q$ in terms of $\HM$ and $\HM_0$?
-One can make this general question more precise by asking if one can assign some computable invariants on $\HM_q$ in terms of $\HM$ and the submodule $\HM_0$.}
+\textit{Given a Hilbert module $\HM$ and a submodule $\HM_0$ over $\A(\O)$, satisfying the exact sequence where $i$ is the inclusion map, $\pi$ is the quotient map and $\HM_q$ is the quotient module $\HM\ominus\HM_0$, is it possible to determine $\HM_q$ in terms of $\HM$ and $\HM_0$?
+One can make this general question more precise by asking if it is possible to assign some computable invariants on $\HM_q$ in terms of $\HM$ and the submodule $\HM_0$.}